Available in three doses, providing 99% protection against pregnancy.

 Pause.
 Change.
 Skip.
 Start again.
 Any time you like.

-Combined pills: Here are some other options.
+Combined pills: Here are our other options.

 Standard oestrogen dose.
 Similar to Millinette and Katya.
 21 and 28 pill options available.